A Guide to the Constantia Wine Bus

 Do I need to book the wine bus in advance?

-You don’t usually need to book your bus tickets far in advance, but I would recommend doing so if you’re going in late December or early January, which is when Cape Town gets insanely busy because everyone is on holiday.
-You can either buy tickets in person outside the Aquarium or book them online here.
+You don’t usually need to book your bus tickets far in advance, but I would recommend doing so if you’re going in late December or early January.
+This is when Cape Town gets insanely busy because everyone is on holiday!

-If you buy them online, you can redeem them at either:
+If you buy them online, you can redeem them at the City Sightseeing tour office at either:

 How much does the wine bus cost in total?

 You will also probably want to buy lunch somewhere along the way.
 You can get cheese and charcuterie boards at all of the wine warms, so no worries there.
-You also might want to buy an extra glass of wine or two, or go home with a case.
+Oh, and remember to tip.
+Tipping is a must in Cape Town – I’ve got a full guide to that here.

 Leave a Comment